bishallamichhane44/PathFinder/README.md

 ```
   + Double click o.bat.
   + Double click exe.bat.
-  + Main.exe will appear.(Open it to play the game).
+  + Main.exe will appear.(Open it to Run the program).

+### Note:
+- You must use above mentioned MinGW and SFML versions (Download from the link).
+Remove your already existing versions.